bnnyng/garden/content/Risk is necessary for intellectual life, after Weil.md

 This stands in contrast to [[Han, Byung-Chul|Byung-Chul Han’s]] claim in his essay [[2010-han-the-burnout-society|”Profound Boredom”]] that [[Idleness is needed for creative generation]].

+>[!question] #concept-question
-#open-question How are Weil’s and Han’s definitions of boredom differently characterized?
+>How are Weil’s and Han’s definitions of boredom differently characterized?
 Can the two perspectives be reconciled?

 Weil assumes a society without sufficient scaffolding for human flourishing; Han sees construction conditions for boredom as precisely the means for development.
 Weil examines the affliction and grace of individuals; Han seeks to characterize modern society as a collective.
 Weil and Han also hail from very different historical contexts—this is most likely the main explanation for their differences.